Zilliqa/apidocs/source/index.html.md

 id | "1"
 jsonrpc | "2.0"
 method | "GetSmartContracts"
-params | An User's account address of 20 bytes represented as a `String`.
+params | An User's account address of 20 bytes represented as a `String`. <br> **NOTE:** This address has to be checksummed for every 6th bit, but the "0x" prefix is optional.

 ## GetContractAddressFromTransactionID